iPhone 14 is eSIM-only in the US: Here's what you need to know

 Once this process has been completed, your iPhone works just as it would with a physical SIM card.
 It’s also important to note that only the iPhone 14 models sold in the United States will be eSIM-only.
 Models sold in other countries will still have a nano-SIM card slot.

-An Apple spokesperson confirmed to The Verge that iPhone 14 and iPhone 14 Plus can store up to six eSIMs and two of those can be active at once.
-The iPhone 14 Pro and iPhone 14 Pro Max can store up to eight.
+An Apple spokesperson confirmed to The Verge that every iPhone 14 model can store at least eight different eSIMs, and even more in some instances.
+Two can be in use at one time.

 Option 1: Set up iPhone 14 with ‘eSIM Quick Transfer’